luniehq/lunie-light/README.md

 3. Actions in [`data.js`](https://github.com/luniehq/lunie-light/blob/master/store/data.js) will call query functions in the [`cosmos-source.js`](https://github.com/luniehq/lunie-light/blob/master/common/cosmosV3-source.js) file.
 4. Reducers in [`cosmos-reducers.js`](https://github.com/luniehq/lunie-light/blob/master/common/cosmosV3-reducers.js) parse the responses from the API into a format that is easy for frontend Vue components to understand and work with

+### Customizing for your chain

+Lunie Light will work out of the box with Cosmos SDK v0.40 assuming their are no missing modules or modifications.
+Check the `/api` folder for the files responsible for mapping chain data to the Lunie frontend.
+There are deprecated Cosmos SDK v0.39 files for your convenience.
+It is recommended that you manually go through the UI and check which requests are throwing errors.
+Check the developer console as well.

+_If your chain is missing modules or you have changed the Cosmos data model you will have to update the source and reducer files to accomodate these changes._

 ## How to deploy

 On Netlify: